blog

 Product Selection Plays a Critical Role in Safety

 Not all dermal fillers behave the same way in lip tissue.
-Product selection directly affects how filler integrates into tissue, how much pressure it exerts, and how it responds to movement.
+Product selection directly affects how filler integrates.
+It affects how much pressure it exerts.
+It also affects how it responds to movement.

-Fillers with high elasticity or lifting capacity may be appropriate in deeper facial areas but can increase risk in the lips if used aggressively.
-Softer, more cohesive products often integrate more smoothly and require less force to inject.
+Fillers with high elasticity may be good for deeper areas.
+But they can increase risk in the lips if used aggressively.
+Softer, more cohesive products often integrate smoothly.
+They require less force to inject.

-Choosing the right product for the right plane is a key prevention strategy.
-Product choice should be guided by anatomy and tissue behavior rather than marketing trends.
+Choosing the right product for the right plane is key.
+Product choice should be guided by anatomy and tissue behavior.
+It should not be based on marketing trends.

 Why Using Less Product Is Often Safer

 Overcorrection is a common contributor to vascular compromise.
-Larger volumes increase pressure within tissue and raise the likelihood of vessel compression.
+Larger volumes increase pressure within tissue.
+They raise the likelihood of vessel compression.

-Conservative treatment plans that build volume gradually over multiple sessions reduce risk and often produce more natural results.
-Patients may request dramatic changes, but injectors must prioritize safety over speed.
+Conservative treatment plans build volume gradually over sessions.
+This reduces risk and often produces natural results.
+Patients may request dramatic changes.
+But injectors must prioritize safety over speed.

-Educating patients about staged treatments helps manage expectations and supports safer outcomes.
+Educating patients about staged treatments helps manage expectations.
+It supports safer outcomes.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.